snieda/tsl2nano/tsl2.nano.h5/nano.h5.md

 Layouts and LayoutConstraints must be of type *Map* or *String*.
 If a string is given, this string will be set as element style.

+Note: to add some help or informations for an entity or the application, you can put html files to the environment directory 'doc/'.
+If the application name is 'anyway', the help document will be searched in 'doc/anyway/entities/index.html'.
+If there is an entitiy of name 'Address', the help document will be searched in 'doc/entities/address.html'.
+To change these paths - perhaps to link to an url, change the dependent entry inside the environment.xml (e.g.: doc.url.address=http://anyurl.any)

 #### Overview styles for Application, BeanCollectors and Beans

 The environment properties provide a fast way to define the applications page style.
 Change the entry _application.page.style_ to use a custom background - perhaps a picture or a color.
 This must be an html5 css style expression.